choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 This capability is available as of version *0.14.0* of Choria
 {{% /notice %}}

+We have a video explainer of this feature which you can access on [YouTube](https://www.youtube.com/watch?v=oVYAWePAHow).

 ## Preparing your DDL

 The generator will handle almost all existing agent DDLs, however in the past we did not support or enforce data types for the output items from agents.
 This makes it extremely hard to create fully usable clients for static languages like Golang.